robert-v/ProcessSpy-docs/src/content/docs/guides/interface-basics.md

 ## User filters
 Allows to select user filter.
 All processes matching the user filter are displayed in the main table.

-## Bottom pane
+## Inspector pane
-When a process is selected in the main table, the bottom pane shows detailed information about the selected process.
-The bottom pane can be minimized or expanded using the button on the right side of the toolbar.
+When a process is selected in the main table, the inspector pane shows detailed information about the selected process.
+The inspector pane can be minimized or expanded using the button on the right side of the toolbar.

 ### Minimized state
-Shows basic information about the selected process including PID, name, start time, Bundle ID (license only), signing organization (license only) and format (license only).
+Shows basic information about the selected process including PID, name, start time, Bundle ID (license only), signing organization (license only) and format (license only), desource usage and disk I/O activity.

 ### Expanded state
 Shows detailed information about the selected process.
-See [Bottom Pane](/guides/bottom-pane/) for more information.
+See [Inspector Pane](/guides/inspector-pane/) for more information.

+## Status bar
+Shows overall CPU usage, CPU core usage, GPU usage, Total memory usage and Disk read/write activity.
+Historical graphs have 24 slots, each representing one tick depending on the refresh interval set in settings.
+On the right side of the status bar current system up time is shown along with how much time the system has been actually awake.